Raphire/SusAlert/README.md

 - The timer can go out of sync after the mid energy fungi appears.
 (Can be manually recalibrated by clicking the 'Mid Down' button or pressing alt + 1 when the mid energy fungi dies)
 - Old messages can sometimes trigger again.
 - The manual startbutton currently only works when a bosstimer is visible.
 (The timer will start automatically)

+## Credits
+Special thanks to [ZeroGwafa](https://github.com/ZeroGwafa) for his chat detection function, and [Skillbert](https://github.com/skillbert) for his help with making the bosstimer detection.